You can’t believe it.

 When migrating over WIFI is driving you bat crazy.
 Pick another method.
 Wired with Ethernet or USB.
 Or from a Time Machine backup of your old Mac.

 This can often reset and restart your migration.
 Assuming you have put your old Mac into Target Disk Mode.
-You’ll need to do that first for your Ethernet migration to work.
+You’ll need to do that first for your Ethernet or USB migration to work.

-Migration Assistant is a great tool for moving your user data from your Mac.
+Migration Assistant is a great tool for moving your user data from a Mac.
 Or Windows PC to a new Mac.
 And it can save you tons of time.

 But when you get problems.
 It can be irritating to not understand the cause.
 Hopefully this article has helped to shed light on what could be causing your errors and how to fix them.